-(9) Royalties.
-Net royalty income is defined as gross income from licensing fees and other compensation resulting from the marketing of intellectual property, less such costs as may be deducted by a TTA under its working contract or agreement with EWU.
+Net royalty income is defined as gross income from licensing fees and other compensation resulting from the marketing of intellectual property, less expenses.
+Expenses include, but are not limited to, university direct and indirect costs, and costs associated with use of a Technology Transfer Agency.